Frequently asked questions

 Committing to a minimum of one weekly lesson is a good place to start – but we can advise you on the variety of ways to learn and pass your driving test when you get in touch.

 How much do driving lessons cost?

-With PASS driving school our driving lesson prices start at £27 per hour.
+With PASS driving school our driving lesson prices start at £30 per hour.
 However, we offer a variety of block booking discounts and different types of driving lesson.
 Beginner deals will cover the first 5 lessons: Moving off Safely / Steer an Accurate Course / Stop Normally / Gear Changing.
 (This may vary at the discretion of the Instructor).
-We offer a Beginners Special 5 lessons for £99 or 10 Lessons including the Beginners Special offer for £250.
+We offer a Beginners Special 5 lessons for £99 (Kent only) or 10 Lessons including the Beginners Special offer from £280.

 How will I know when I'm ready for my test?

 You will know when you’re ready to take your test!
 You should feel secure with your driving skills, so it is important when going for your driving test to be honest with yourself about your readiness.
 Our instructors will help you to become self-critical and to recognise any faults you make – improving on them until you are ready for your test.